Our Mission

 Operate a Statewide Land Bank

 The WVLSC Land Bank takes legal title to commercial or industrial real estate with known or perceived environmental issues in order to prepare it for redevelopment.
-We leverage grant funds and private investment to conduct necessary environmental assessments, demolish or repair old buildings, and remediate identified environmental issues.
-We will also help shepherd properties through the state’s Voluntary Remediation Program when appropriate.
 After addressing all environmental issues, we work with state and local government, local development authorities, and/or private entities to sell remediated properties for uses that stimulate the economy and fit with local development goals.

 Provide Land Stewardship Services

 Certain environmental remediation strategies require long-term oversight.
 As a long-term steward, the WVLSC provides the monitoring and maintenance needed to ensure that the remedies chosen for a particular site remain effective over time.
-Its stewardship of mitigation projects created to offset damage to streams and wetlands or wildlife habitat can include holding the conservation easement that is placed on property and/or serving as the long-term steward that monitors and maintains the easement or other restriction in perpetuity.
-The WVLSC can also monitor and maintain sites that have been remediated pursuant to a state or federal environmental program.
-These might include brownfields, underground storage tanks, closed landfills, open dumps, hazardous waste sites, and former mining sites.
 Engaging the WVLSC as either a short- or long-term steward allows responsible parties and property owners to satisfy their perpetual obligations without shifting focus away from their primary business.